Lusitânia F.C.

 Lusitânia Futebol Clube is a Portuguese football club from Lourosa in Santa Maria da Feira, Aveiro District.
-The club was founded in 1924 and competes in the Campeonato de Portugal, the fourth tier of the Portuguese football league system.
+The club was founded in 1924 and competes in Liga Portugal 2, the second tier of the Portuguese football league system.

 After winning the Terceira Divisão in 1973, the club reached the semi-finals of the Taça de Portugal in 1993–94.
 They defeated Argus, Praiense, Académica Coimbra, Beira-Mar, Chaves and Belenenses to reach the semi-final, where they lost 6–0 away to Sporting on 2 April 1994.

+History

+In 2024–25, Lusitânia Lourosa secure promotion to Liga Portugal 2 for the first time in their history from next season.
+The club secure champions of Liga 3 in 2024–25.

+Stadium

+The team played its home games at the Estádio do Lusitânia de Lourosa FC, which until the 2024/25 season had a capacity of approximately 8,000 spectators, mostly standing and unmarked.
+However, with promotion to the Second Division, the club was forced to undertake major renovations to the venue to host professional matches, which were achieved by reducing the capacity to 4,900 seats.